serteri/workbookt1/readme.md

 DNS is the domain name system.
 It is like the phonebook of the Internet.(16)

-DNS converts domain names to IP address so Internet resources can be loaded by browsers.
+Domain names are converted by DNS and Internet resources can be loaded by browsers.
 Computers and machines do not understand domain names so it needed to be converted to numerical values.

 # Question 3